Likhita Japa is an enjoyable and practical way to practice Mantra meditation.

 As with any meditation practice, there are some keys...

-Keep your spine aligned, and all your body parts in place.
+• Keep your spine aligned, and all your body parts properly aligned with the spine.

 It's beneficial to imagine the Deity of the mantra seated in your heart or nearby, showering you with their blissful vibrations.
 (If you are using OM or AUM, you would visualize Light.)